coders-school/stl/module2/01_functors.en.md

 ___
 <!-- .slide: style="font-size: 0.9em" -->

-## What is a functor - a function object
+## What is functor - a function object

 A functor is an object that can be called like a normal function.
-Each class and structure that has a defined `operator()` can act as a functor.
+Each class and structure that has defined `operator()` can act as a functor.
 An alternative name for a functor is a function object.

 ```cpp